Manyikeni

-Manyikeni is a Mozambican archaeological site, around 52 km west of the coastal city of Vilanculos.
+Manyikeni is a Mozambican archaeological site, around 52 km west of the coastal city of Vilankulo.
 The archaeological site dates from the twelfth to seventeenth century.
 It is believed to be part of the Great Zimbabwe tradition of architecture, distinguished by mortarless stone walls, and part of the famous Mwenu Mutapa’s Kingdom.
 The central stone enclosure complex is built in this tradition, and the find of a Zimbabwe-style iron gong at the site also suggests cultural ties.

 The site today is covered by the Cenchrus ciliaris grass, commonly found in Zimbabwe but seldom reported in Mozambique.
 Berger suggests that this may indicate the grass was introduced along with cattle from Zimbabwe.
 However this grass species is found in all countries along the East coast of Africa (GBIF) and so the low number of records in Mozambique may merely reflect a lack of prior collecting.
 The site is located 350 km from Great Zimbabwe, the capital of a large, pre-colonial empire active from at least the 11th through the 14th centuries.
 Barker (1978) has suggested that only the ruling elite at Manyikeni consumed beef, as cattle bones have been found only in the central part of the site.
 The lower classes who lived at the periphery of the site ate meat from sheep and goats.
 The presence of a large number of glass beads and seashells at the site have led to speculation that the settlement traded extensively with the medieval coastal settlement of Chibuene.

-Manyikeni can be reached from Vilanculos by driving to the EN1 and then travelling south for 30 km.
+Manyikeni can be reached from Vilankulo by driving to the EN1 and then travelling south for 30 km.
 At the small town of Mapinhane, turn right and drive west for 29 km.
 A small sign shows the entrance to a small track that leads for 3 km before reaching the ruins.